Generic Name: diclofenac sodium

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Carcinogenicity studies in mice and rats administered diclofenac sodium as a dietary constituent for 2 years resulted in no significant increases in tumor incidence at doses up to 2 mg/kg/day corresponding to approximately 0.35- and 0.7-fold (mouse and rat, respectively) of the maximum recommended human topical dose (MRHD) of Pennsaid (based on apparent bioavailability and body surface area comparison).
+Carcinogenicity studies in mice and rats administered diclofenac sodium as a dietary constituent for 2 years resulted in no significant increases in tumor incidence at doses up to 2 mg/kg/day corresponding to approximately 0.85- and 1.7-fold (mouse and rat, respectively) of the maximum recommended human topical dose of Pennsaid (based on apparent bioavailability and body surface area comparison).

 Mutagenesis: Diclofenac was not mutagenic or clastogenic in a battery of genotoxicity tests that included the bacterial reverse mutation assay, in vitro mouse lymphoma point mutation assay, chromosomal aberration studies in Chinese hamster ovarian cells in vitro, and in vivo rat chromosomal aberration assay of bone marrow cells.

 Impairment of Fertility: Fertility studies have not been conducted with Pennsaid.
-Diclofenac sodium administered to male and female rats at doses up to 4 mg/kg/day (1.4-fold of the MRHD of Pennsaid based on apparent bioavailability and body surface area comparison) did not affect fertility.
-Studies have not been conducted to determine the safety of DMSO on fertility.
+Diclofenac sodium administered to male and female rats at doses up to 4 mg/kg/day (3.4-fold of the MRHD of Pennsaid based on apparent bioavailability and body surface area comparison) did not affect fertility.
+Studies conducted in rats found no effect of dermally applied DMSO on fertility, reproductive performance, or offspring performance.

 Animal Toxicology and/or Pharmacology